cloudfoundry-community/logsearch-for-cloudfoundry/docs/logs-parsing.md

 ##### Event specific fields

 * _Application logs_ are shipped in JSON events.
 Set of JSON fields varies for different event types.
 All common fields from JSON are mapped accordingly to common fields and CF meta fields listed above.
-Other JSON fields (those extra fields specific to a particular event type) are stored as `<@type>.<json field name>`.</br>Example: `logmessage.message_type`.</br></br>Additionally, format of a log line (message shipped in a log event) may vary for differnt events.
+Other JSON fields (those extra fields specific to a particular event type) are stored as `<@type>.<json field name>`.</br>Example: `logmessage.message_type`.</br></br>Additionally, format of a log line (message shipped in a log event) may vary for different events.
 Parsed fields from a log line are stored as `<@source.type>.<field name>`.
 Example: `rtr.path`.

 * _Platform logs_ are shipped in events of plain text format.
-The format is parsed and common fields are set from the parsed data.</br></br>A format of a log line (message shipped in a log event) may vary for differnt event types.
+The format is parsed and common fields are set from the parsed data.</br></br>A format of a log line (message shipped in a log event) may vary for different event types.
 For consistency we store fields parsed from the log line as `<@source.component>.<field name>`.
 Example: `uaa.pid`.

 ##### Elasticsearch meta fields